Automattic/wp-calypso/client/components/signup-form/README.md

 * `submitForm` function - Called when the form is submitted.
 It will receive the following parameters: `form`, `userData` and `analyticsData`
 * `submitButtonText` string: The text displayed inside the submit button
-* `getRedirectToAfterLoginUrl` function: Where the user should be redirected after being logged in
+* `getRedirectToAfterLoginUrl` string: Where the user should be redirected after being logged in
 * (optional) `save` function: Called `onBlur` of each field with `form` as parameter
 * (optional) `disabled` boolean: Sets the form as disabled
 * (optional) `submitting` boolean: Sets the state of the form as being submitted